Colex317/citibike-challenge/README.md

 The greenway along the Hudson River is a highly popular spot for riding.
 It offers scenic water views and a dedicated bike path free from car traffic.
 Consequently, the station at `12 Ave & W 40 St` may be popular due to its close proximity to the Hudson River Greenway.

+The maps show the most popular start and end stations; only the top 100 were selected for both maps, as Citikike has over 1770 stations.
+Having all the stations on the maps would affect visibility.

 ***The top stations in the city for starting a journey for the months of January and June 2020 in descending order were:***

 **January 2020:**